Growth of hexagonal BN crystals by traveling-solvent floating zone

-Pre-saturation of the flux with B does not appear to be essential to synthesizing large, flux-free regions of h-BN.
-Repeating the growth shown in Fig. \ref{fig2}c but substituting FeCr for FeCrB$_{0.2}$ yielded a similar morphology (Fig. S1a) and proportion of h-BN by microCT (Fig. S2a).
-However, pre-saturation eliminates the need to dwell for long periods at the beginning of the growth in order to ensure that the molten flux has dissolved a suitable concentration of B. Pre-saturation also allows for tuning of the initial B concentration in the flux, which can then be maintained during the growth by setting appropriate translation rates for equalized B mass transfer.
+Presaturation of the flux with B does not appear to be essential to synthesizing large, flux-free regions of h-BN.
+Repeating the growth shown in Fig. \ref{fig2}b but substituting FeCr for FeCrB$_{0.2}$ yielded a similar morphology (Fig. S1a) and proportion of h-BN by microCT (Fig. S2a).
+However, presaturation eliminates the need to dwell for long periods at the beginning of the growth in order to ensure that the molten flux has dissolved a suitable concentration of B. Presaturation also allows for tuning of the initial B concentration in the flux, which can then be maintained during the growth by setting appropriate translation rates for equalized B mass transfer.